denten-books/plain-text/0-intro.md

-borrow from Wittgenstein's *Philosophic Investigations*, categories denote a set of related practices that may or may not share in any given familial characteristic.[^ln-witt] In our case, imagine a tree diagram where the tangled branches of computation and textuality intersect and diverge in beautiful yet arbitrary ways.
+borrow from Wittgenstein's *Philosophic Investigations*, categories denote a set of related practices that may or may not share in any given familial characteristic.[^ln-witt] In our case, imagine a tree diagram where the branches of computation and textuality intersect and diverge in tangled and convoluted ways.

 In an approach to *doing* theory, *Plain Text* joins the experimental turn steering the academy toward critical practice, especially in fields